srobo/runbook/docs/README.md

 It is hoped that this approach will make the documentation more approachable to newcomers, for both reading and contributing.

-It's worth noting that, as of early 2020, the runbook is still a way off achieving this aim as it contains considerable left-over structure & content from the previous documentation which it subsumed.
+It's worth noting that, as of late 2021, the runbook is still a way off achieving this aim as it contains considerable left-over structure & content from the previous documentation which it subsumed.